andreafalletti/hyprland-/Quick-start.md

 you can add as many exported envvars as you need (nvidia users might need a lot), but I recommend to have *at least* the shown two.
 You can also change the shell you launch this with, although it shouldn't matter.

 You should now launch Hyprland with `wrappedHl` instead of `Hyprland`.
 Make sure to edit your .desktop file in `/usr/share/wayland-sessions/` if you use a login manager!
+(You might need to put the full path in it, as login managers are usually not ran through the user account)

 ## Immediate